Jorlian Sánchez

-Jorlian Abdiel Sánchez Judge (born 17 March 1996) is a Panamanian professional footballer who plays as a forward for Liga Nacional club Comunicaciones.
+Jorlian Abdiel Sánchez Judge (born 17 March 1996) is a Panamanian professional footballer who plays as a forward for Sporting San Miguelito.

 Club career

 Sporting San Miguelito

 Sánchez made his professional debut in the Liga Panameña de Fútbol.
-On January 14, 2017 playing his first game against Tauro F.C. ending in a 3-0 loss.
+On 14 January 2017 playing his first game against Tauro F.C. ending in a 3-0 loss.
 Sánchez also became the top goalscorer of the 2017 Clausura LPF.

 Leones Negros

-Sánchez was signed on August 22, 2017 to an undisclosed amount.
+Sánchez was signed on 22 August 2017 for an undisclosed amount.
 On his debut he scored one goal against Tampico Madero which ended in a 1-0 win.

-International
+International career

 He made his debut for Panama national football team on 16 November 2018 in a friendly against Honduras, as a starter.